Gerardo Castillo

-Gerardo Omar Castillo Zamorano (born 19 November 1986), known as Gerardo Castillo, is a Mexican former football centre back who last played for Dorados de Sinaloa in the Ascenso MX.
+Gerardo Omar Castillo Zamorano (born 19 November 1986), known as Gerardo Castillo, is a Mexican former football centre back and manager who currently is an manager assistant at Irapuato.

+Career

 Castillo was born in Mexico City and started his career at Real Colima.

 Castillo made his debut for Atlante on September 29, 2007, against Deportivo Toluca.
 He had caught the attention of manager José Guadalupe Cruz, while playing for Atlante's filial team in Colima.
 The game ended in a 2–0 win for the Potros.